 Linked Image Gallery and Optional Public Voting

-As we noted at the beginning of the tutorial, the Image Gallery UGC Contest always has a gallery linked to it.
-Any images that are submitted to the contest also display in the gallery.
+As mentioned earlier, every Image Gallery UGC Contest has a gallery linked to it.
+Any submitted images are displayed in the gallery.

-You can optionally enable voting on the gallery to make the contest a bit more interactive with your audience.
-The best part is that the results of the voting will display in your Contest entries screen for your contest, making it easier to pick a winner based off of vote totals.
+You can choose to enable voting on the gallery to increase engagement with your audience.
+The voting results will be shown in your Contest entries screen, making it easier to pick a winner based on vote totals.

 On the frontend of the gallery, the public can vote on the images:

-When viewing the results of the contest, you’ll see all of the user entries along with their images.
+When viewing the contest results (by clicking the View Results link), you’ll see all user entries along with their images.

-If you have voting enabled on the linked gallery, you’ll also see the number of votes the images received as well as the average rating.
-That makes it easy if you want to choose a winner based on number of votes their image received.
-You can manually select a winner or randomly select a winner just like in other contests.
+If voting is enabled on the linked gallery, you’ll also see the number of votes and the average rating for each image.
+This makes it easier to choose a winner based on the number of votes.